- S/4HANA code remediation is one of the most critical parts of S/4HANA implementations.

 See our references for this article and related articles at this link.

 The Problem Getting Accurate Information on S/4HANA Code Remediation

 SAP has published its perspective on remediating code for S/4HANA.
-Both SAP has its consulting partners have consistently underrepresented the complexity involved in code remediation to customers in order to make the migration to S/4HANA seem to be less work and less cost than it actually is.
+Both SAP has its consulting partners have consistently underrepresented the complexity involved in code remediation to customers to make the migration to S/4HANA seem to be less work and less cost than it is.
 In this article, we review the material on remediation without any SAP bias.

 The Confusing Aspects of S/4HANA Code Remediation